Role

 Past PhD students:

-Opportunities to carry out postgraduate research towards an MPhil / PhD in the School of Animal, Rural and Environmental Science exist, and further information may be obtained from the NTU Doctoral School.
+Opportunities to carry out postgraduate research towards an MPhil / PhD in the School of Animal, Rural and Environmental Sciences exist, and further information may be obtained from the NTU Doctoral School.

 External activity

-- Subject Editor for the African Journal of Ecology and the Journal of Vertebrate Biology
+- Associate Editor at African Journal of Ecology

 Publications